windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 ### What is minimal Windows version supported?

 Your PC must have Windows 7 or later.
 Don't use Windows XP.
 Better use Windows 10.
+Windows 11 is also supported.

 ### When I open many windows simultaneously on my desktop and start to emulate mouse clicks, I lose the GUI window of the app.
 Why?